 How many World Heritage Sites are in Nepal?

-The Chitwan National Park's attraction includes jungle safaris, canoe rides, wildlife viewing, and bird watching.
-The Sagarmatha National Park's attraction includes climbing and trekking experiences, insights into Sherpa and Buddhist culture, and mountain panorama.
+The Chitwan National Park's attractions include jungle safaris, canoe rides, wildlife viewing, and bird watching.
+The Sagarmatha National Park's attractions include climbing and trekking experiences, insights into Sherpa and Buddhist culture, and a mountain panorama.

 Everest Base Camp Trek is perhaps the most popular and iconic trekking destination in Sagarmatha National Park.
 If a more challenging experience in trekking is required, the Three Passes Trek is the ultimate experience one needs.
 What's more, a detour of Everest Base Camp can also be added with the Three Passes Trek.